 Our wide-ranging OU qualifications include certificates and degrees.
 You can even mix and match any subjects you like with our Certificate of Higher Education Open, Diploma of Higher Education Open and BA/BSc (Honours) Open Degree courses, which are among the most flexible qualifications in the UK.
 If you already have a degree, The OU postgraduate programme could extend your qualifications.

 If you’ve already completed some higher education level study at another university - or at a college, such as Higher National Certificate or Diploma (HNC/D) - it may be possible to count it towards your Open University qualification through credit transfer.

 Over half of all new students in Scotland qualify for financial support, with most of those whose income is £25,000 or less using a Part-Time Fee Grant to cover the cost of their undergraduate module fees in full.
-We also have funded places available for a range of postgraduate modules.
-Find out about our 2018 / 2019 funded postgraduate places.
+Postgraduate loans are available to Scotland-based students for some postgraduate studies.
+Find out more here.

 Whether you need help with finding the time, an Access module to ease you into university study, support with a disability or need to test your English or computing skills, we can help you reach your goals.